thinkful-ei20/tammy-tharaka-sp/README.md

 # Features
--Users can create an account
+- Users can create an account
--Users can store where they ended their study session -Users can have a customized order of cards based on how well they answer questions
+- Users can store where they ended their study session
+- Users can have a customized order of cards based on how well they answer questions

-## To Come
+**To Come**
--Users can keep score of their progress
+- Users can keep score of their progress
--Users can post new cards to the deck
+- Users can post new cards to the deck
--Card descriptions will be added to give more information on each historical figure
+- Card descriptions will be added to give more information on each historical figure

 # How to Use